wkorando/developer/java-panama/jextract.md

-1. Generate Java source classes from a C library.
+1. Generate Java source classes corresponding to a C library.

 The goal of jextract is to mechanically generate Java bindings from C native library headers.
 This can be done with the following command.